Two Factor Authentication (WhatsApp)

 }

-1. Copy the request body and paste it in your terminal command.
+1. Run the request in your terminal.

-Send Verification Code
+3. Send a Verification Code

 HTTP Request: POST /v1/2fa/{id}/codes